RubikRun/Entorno/README.md

 Entorno is a 2D platformer game.
 It's my project for a game development course at FMI.

+Controls:
+move - WASD
+jump - Space
+pet cat - P
+turn to square - Q
+sleep to next day - N